Navy Department - Bureau of Engineering

 Apparently the RAG and RAH were not exactly what the Navy wanted.
 Only one small contract was issued.
-The RAG receivers operated on batteries while the RAG-1 operated on a separate AC power supply (though provisions for emergency battery operation were provided in the RAG-1.)
+The RAG receivers operated just on batteries while the RAG-1 operated on a separate AC power supply (though provisions for emergency battery operation were provided in the RAG-1.)
 The RAH was similar in setup.
 Within a short time, RCA offered the Navy, the RAK and the RAL receivers.
 These two receivers are very similar in physical appearance to the RAG-RAH but they were a TRF with a regenerative detector circuit.
 Perhaps because of the Navy's well-known preference for RCA-gear, the RAG-RAH weren't ever ordered again BUT the RAK-RAL were produced for years and went through at least eight versions while being produced up through WWII.
 The RAK-RAL were excellent performing receivers, as is the RAG-1.
 But, performance is just one facet of shipboard radio gear.
 Durability and reliability are also important.
 Although the RAG-1 is a great performing LF receiver, it has some components inside that could be considered "delicate" and that could have affected it's shipboard reliability and the longevity of its radio room presence.

 |photo left: National Company had several